ve345/CS193HW1/README.md

 #### Task 12

-Create an alias `wttr` for the command `curl wttr.in` in your`~/.bashrc`.
+Create an alias `wttr` for the command `curl wttr.in` .
+Typically aliases would be created in `.bashrc`, however for the purposes of this homework, simply type the alias in `answers.sh`.

 ## Turning In

 1. Make sure all your commands are saved in `answers.sh`!

-2. Run `git add -A` in terminal

-3. Run `git commit -m "Done!"` in terminal

-4. Finally run `git push` (it will ask for your GitHub credentials)
+2. Run `./turn-in.sh` (it will ask for your GitHub username and password)

-5. Verify that your answers have been submitted by opening your GitHub repository online and checking the `answers.sh` file.
+3. Verify that your answers have been submitted by opening your GitHub repository online and checking the `answers.sh` file.

-6. You are done!
+4. You are done!
 Yay!!!

 ## Rubric